OlgaKrestinskaya/CIMNAS/README.md

 ## GPU Support

 The `docker-compose.yaml` in this repository has been updated to support GPU.
-If you do **not** want GPU support, you can use CiMLoop?s original instructions,
+If you do **not** want GPU support, you can use CiMLoop's original instructions,
 but you must adjust the PyTorch code where GPU support is set by default.

 **Troubleshooting NVIDIA GPU with Docker**